-- A. The discharge of waste to Indian Creek, the Klamath River and its tributaries is prohibited. - B. The discharge of any waste not disclosed by the Discharger or not within the reasonable contemplation of the Regional Water Board is prohibited. - C. Creation of pollution, contamination, or nuisance as defined by section 13050 of the Water Code is prohibited. - D. The discharge of untreated or partially treated waste (receiving a lower level of treatment than described in Finding II.B from anywhere within the collection, treatment, or disposal system is prohibited. - E. Any sanitary sewer overflow (SSO) that results in a discharge of untreated or partially treated wastewater to (a) waters of the state or (b) land that creates pollution, contamination, or nuisance as defined in Water Code section 13050 is prohibited. - F. The discharge of waste to land that is not owned by or under agreement to use by the Discharger is prohibited. - G. The discharge of waste at any point not described in Table 2 or authorized by a permit issued by the State Water Board or Regional Water Board is prohibited. - H. The average monthly dry weather flow of waste through the Facility shall not exceed 0.32 mgd.
-Compliance with this prohibition shall be determined as defined in section IX.B of this Order. - I. Discharges of waste that violate any narrative or numerical water quality objective are prohibited. - J. The acceptance of trucked waste such as septage or other bulk high-strength wastes to a location other than an approved trucked waste receiving station and in accordance with a trucked waste management program approved by the Regional Water Board Executive Officer is prohibited. - K. Discharge of waste classified as "hazardous," as defined in title 23, section 2521 of the California Code of Regulations (CCR), or classified as "designated," as defined in Water Code section 13173, is prohibited.
+- A. The discharge of waste to the Trinity River and its tributaries is prohibited. - B. The discharge of any waste not disclosed by the Discharger or not within the reasonable contemplation of the Regional Water Board is prohibited. - C. Creation of pollution, contamination, or nuisance as defined by section 13050 of the Water Code is prohibited. - D. The discharge of untreated or partially treated waste (receiving a lower level of treatment than described in Finding II.B) from anywhere within the collection, treatment, or disposal system is prohibited. - E. The discharge of waste to land that is not owned by or under agreement to use by the Discharger is prohibited. - F. The discharge of waste at any point not described in Table 2 or authorized by a permit issued by the State Water Board or Regional Water Board is prohibited. - G. The average daily dry weather flow (ADDWF) of waste through the Facility shall not exceed 0.038 mgd.
+Compliance with this prohibition shall be determined as defined in section IX.B of this Order. - H. Discharges of waste that violate any narrative or numerical water quality objective are prohibited.

+- I. The acceptance of trucked waste such as septage or other bulk high-strength wastes to a location other than an approved trucked waste receiving station and in accordance with a trucked waste management program approved by the Regional Water Board Executive Officer is prohibited. - J. Discharge of waste classified as "hazardous," as defined in title 23, section 2521 of the California Code of Regulations (CCR), or classified as "designated," as defined in Water Code section 13173, is prohibited. - K. The presence of surfacing effluent from leach field areas is prohibited.